 In lieu of an actual education degree, many public school systems have established their own methods for evaluating a teacher's abilities.
 Specifically, most public schools require teachers to meet criteria such as:

 The No Child Left Behind act changed how many schools evaluated and hired their teachers.
-With the exception of schools in rural areas, most parents can rest assured that their local public school teachers are minimally "highly qualified" - or at least working towards this qualification - to teach their children.
+With the exception of schools in rural areas, most parents can rest assured that their local public school teachers are "highly qualified" or at least working towards this qualification, to teach their children.